fivetran/dbt_linkedin_source/README.md

 ```

 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `linkedin_ads` schema.
-If this is not where your Linkedin Ads data is (for example, if your linkedin schema is named `linkedin_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Linkedin Ads data is (for example, if your linkedin schema is named `linkedin_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 # dbt_project.yml